seungwonpark/lipsum-seminar/README.md

 ## Lectures

 The first session of the Lorem Ipsum Seminar is now over!
-We will be accepting new members in December.
-Cheers!

 | No. (date)       | Minho Kim                                | Juno Nam                                 | Seungwon Park                            |
 | ---------------- | ---------------------------------------- | ---------------------------------------- | ---------------------------------------- |